joewing/memsim/README.md

  - *size*: The number of items in the data structure.
  - *iterations*: The number of iterations to perform.
  - *spacing*: The number of cycles to insert between each memory access.
+ - *seed*: The random number seed to use.
  - *stride*: The stride size in 4-byte words for the *stride* benchmark.
  - *file*: The name of the file to open for the *trace* benchmark.